jeremytammik/tbc/a/1921_vasa_roadmap.md

 ### Roadmaps and Vasa

+Lots of exciting announcements to expect at AU next week, and some of them in these days leqaading up to it:

 - [Revit roadmap update and AMA at AU](#2)
 - [Structural news at AU](#3)
 - [Revit category guide](#4)